What is a Security Guard: Definition, Types, Management and Improvements

 Corporate security guards operate in professional environments where reputation and calmness matter.
 The role focuses on visitor management, access control, workplace safety support, and incident response.
 Corporate security is usually preventative, with strong emphasis on professionalism and communication.

-In practice, corporate guards manage reception and entry rules, monitor public areas, respond to workplace incidents, and create reports that management can use.
+In practice, corporate guards manage reception and entry procedures, monitor public areas, respond to workplace incidents, and produce reports for management.
 They may also support executive protection protocols in specific cases.
 Corporate security is used in office buildings, business parks, and commercial centres.

 12. Office Security